(II) At t = 0, a particle starts from rest at 𝓍 = 0 , y = 0... | Channels for Pearson+

 Intro to Acceleration

-Velocity is a vector quantity that describes the rate of change of position.
-It can be broken down into components along the x and y axes.
-For this problem, the velocity components can be calculated by integrating the acceleration components over time, allowing us to find the x and y components of velocity at any given time.
+Velocity is a vector quantity that describes the rate of change of an object's position.
+It is defined as the integral of acceleration over time.
+For the particle in this problem, the velocity can be derived from the acceleration vector by integrating the acceleration components, leading to a function that describes how the speed changes as time progresses.

 Recommended video: